Asteroid Measurements at Millimeter Wavelengths with the South Pole Telescope: Results

 (22) Kalliope is a large MBA with an effective body diameter of 167.5~km \citep{masiero14}.
 We observe (22) Kalliope in \textsc{ra23hdec-25} during 100 observations from 2015 October 29 until it exits the field on 2015 November 26 with mean observing geometry of 2.76~AU solar distance, 2.25~AU Earth distance, and $19.5^\circ$ solar phase angle.
 Its trajectory during this time is plotted in Figure \ref{fig:trajectories}, and details of observation geometries are included in Appendix \ref{sec:obs_geoms}.
 We show cutouts of the averaged observation maps in Figure \ref{fig:BEK}.
-From these maps, we detect the asteroid with S/N $=6.1$ at 2.0~mm and record an average flux of $-3.1 \pm 4.0$~mJy and $16.5 \pm 2.7$~mJy, at 3.2~mm and 2.0~mm, respectively.
+From these maps, we detect the asteroid with S/N $=6.1$ at 2.0~mm and record an average flux of $-3.1 \pm 4.0$~mJy and $16.5 \pm 2.7$~mJy, at 3.2~mm and 2.0~mm, respectively, corresponding to an estimated lower limit on spectral index of 1.8 at 2-sigma significance.
 We calculate expected mean flux density, effective emissivity, and brightness temperature in Table \ref{tab:detections} using 1.081 for the NEATM beaming parameter, as reported by NEOWISE \citep{mainzer19}.
-The measured average flux level at 2.0~mm is consistent with that predicted by the NEATM and an effective emissivity of $0.66 \pm 0.11$, as shown in Table \ref{tab:detections}.
+The measured average flux level at 2.0~mm is consistent with that predicted by the NEATM and an effective emissivity of $0.64 \pm 0.11$, as shown in Table \ref{tab:detections}.
 (22) Kalliope has the lowest effective emissivity of the three asteroids, and the calculated upper limit on effective emissivity at 3.2~mm is significantly lower than that calculated at 2.0~mm.
 Its light curve is plotted along with flux predicted by the NEATM in Figure \ref{fig:unfolded_lightcurves}.
 The light curve does not show evidence of brightness modulation beyond a constant model.

 (22) Kalliope is part of a binary system with its satellite Linus.
 Studies of (22) Kalliope report that Linus is dimmer by a factor of $25 \pm 5$, so we ignore the contribution of Linus to mean flux \citep{margot03}.